junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2019 Amendment

 Pub.
+L. 116–72, § 1, Nov.
+25, 2019, 133 Stat.
+1151, provided that: “This Act [amending section 48 of this title] may be cited as the ‘Preventing Animal Cruelty and Torture Act’ or the ‘PACT Act’.”
+Pub.
 L. 116–31, § 1, July 25, 2019, 133 Stat.
 1034, provided that: “This Act [amending section 175b of this title] may be cited as the ‘Effective Prosecution of Possession of Biological Toxins and Agents Act of 2019’.”

 ### Short Title of 2018 Amendment